navzam/user-direct-line-token-sample/README.md

 );
 ```

-Note that we do *not* specify a user ID when initiating WebChat.
+Note that we do *not* specify a user ID when initiating Web Chat.
 Direct Line will handle sending the user ID to the bot based on the token.

 ## Running the sample locally